adityainduraj/notes/content/00 - Acads/Management/EOM - Chapter 3 - Leadership & Motivation.md

 5. Can lead to a situation in which few persons impose their will on the majority.

 ## Groups
-Two or more people acting independently in a unified manner toward achieving common goals.
+Two or more people acting interdependently in a unified manner toward achieving common goals.
 ### Characteristics
 - Group members share one or more **common goals**.
 - Group members normally require **interaction and communication** among members.